ggtools/labouisse.com/_posts/2014-11-30-dynamic-dns-update-for-docker-containers.md

 <!--more-->
 ## As a Docker administrator…

 As a Docker administrator I want a simple way to access the containers so that I won't have to use `docker inspect` and update gazillions of configuration files when I need to access unpublished container ports.
-The answer to this story will be to leverage the bind9 DNS server dynamic update feature to assign a fixed hostname to a Docker container everytime it get started.
+The answer to this story will be to leverage the bind9 DNS server dynamic update feature to assign a fixed hostname to a Docker container every time it get started.

 ## Prerequisites